Black Country

 Alcohol, drug and medication related deaths

-The Home Office has requested advice from the Advisory Council on the Misuse of Drugs and is actively collecting evidence on AH-7921.
-They are also leading an expert panel review …
+Action Planned (AI summary) The Home Office has asked the Advisory Council on the Misuse of Drugs (ACMD) for advice on AH-7921 and is collecting evidence from health organizations and law enforcement.
+They are also undertaking a review of the UK's response to new psychoactive substances.

 Lucy Kilvert